siyachoudhary/Algos/README.md

 # Algos

-All Algorithm solutions are written in JAVA.
+All Algorithm solutions are written in Java.
 The algos contained include:

 - Two Sum